madebits/madebits.github.io/blog/2018/2018-12-16-Cryptsetup-with-Plain-Mode.md

 ##Better Plain Mode Passwords

-Given `--type plain` hashes password only once, the above is safe only if combined with some tool that hashes password more than once.
+Given `--type plain` hashes password only once, plain mode is safe only if combined with some tool that hashes password more than once.

 We can specify a password via some script to `cryptsetup open` by using (e.g.: via `sudo sh -c "..."`):